 Publish the Form

 After adding user data fields to the form it is now time to publish the form for your users on the front end.
-RegistrationMagic makes form publishing also a real simple job with its preset shortcodes.
+RegistrationMagic makes form publishing also a really simple job with its preset shortcodes.

-As you hover your cursor on form covers in the All Forms page, you will also find a unique shortcode there.
+As you hover your cursor on form covers on the All Forms page, you will also find a unique shortcode there.
 This shortcode remains unique to every form and it will help you publish this form on the front end.

 Now, copy the shortcode from the form card.
 Paste it on a new WordPress page and click on Publish.

 You will then find your form on the front end of your site.
 This form is now ready to create WordPress user accounts on your site.
 Now after publishing this form, your users will submit it from the front end.
 And we will go ahead to show you from where you can check these WordPress form submissions from your site dashboard.

 All Forms Page

 First of all, let us talk about the All Forms page.
 This page not only stores all the forms that create, but also shows the number of submissions on every form cover.

 In the above image, marked in red is the total number of successful submissions on that form.
 As more and users submit forms the admin can see the date and time of each WordPress form submission.
 Also, the total number of submissions at the top of the form cover updates automatically.

 As you click on the total number at the top of the cover, you will land on the Inbox page.